serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       - httpApi: # HTTP API endpoint
           method: GET
           path: /some-get-path/{param}
-          # Timeout setting for given endpoint.
-Defaults to 5s, can be set to values from 0.05s to 29s
-          # Note: All httpApi events for same function need to share same timeout setting
-          timeout: 5
           authorizer: # Optional
             name: someJwtAuthorizer # References by name authorizer defined in provider.httpApi.authorizers section
             scopes: # Optional